 (a) the applicant or the proposed transferee has submitted a draft form of contract as required by section 49; and

-(b) the Authority has approved the standard form contract under which the applicant or proposed transferee will supply electricity to customers pursuant to the licence.
+(b) the Authority has approved the standard form contract under which the applicant or proposed transferee will supply electricity to small use customers pursuant to the licence.

-(2) If when a retail licence or an integrated regional licence was granted or renewed, or the transfer of a retail licence or an integrated regional licence was approved, subsection (1) did not apply because of section 49(3), the licensee may at any subsequent time submit to the Authority a draft of a standard form contract under which the licensee will supply electricity to customers pursuant to the licence if the standard form contract is approved by the Authority.
+(2) If when a retail licence or an integrated regional licence was granted or renewed, or the transfer of a retail licence or an integrated regional licence was approved, subsection (1) did not apply because of section 49(3), the licensee may at any subsequent time submit to the Authority a draft of a standard form contract under which the licensee will supply electricity to small use customers pursuant to the licence if the standard form contract is approved by the Authority.

+[Section 50 amended: No. 10 of 2024 s.
+23.]

 51. Approval of standard form contract

 (1) Subject to subsection (2), the Authority may at its discretion approve or refuse to approve a standard form contract submitted under section 49 or 50(2).